-Looking back, the main reason we developed okapi was to make data collection in the field as fast and painless as possible.
+Looking back, the main reason we developed event program management software was to make data collection in the field as fast and painless as possible.
 The second most important reason was to give non-technical users the power to fully configure their system in a matter of minutes without writing a single line of code (major props to our engineering team for doing just that).
 In the end, one of the most important outcomes of achieving these two goals was the creation of okapi Question Banks.
 What are Question Banks?
 Those magical containers store all the questions our program admins use to build their Recap and Survey forms.

 Standard vs. Custom